 Multiple dose pharmacokinetics can be predicted from single dose data for both rufinamide and its metabolite.
 Given the dosing frequency of every 12 hours and the half-life of 6 to 10 hours, the observed steady-state peak concentration of about two to three times the peak concentration after a single dose is expected.

-Food increased the extent of absorption of rufinamide in healthy volunteers by 34% and increased peak exposure by 56% after a single dose of 400 mg tablet, although the Tmax was not elevated.
-Clinical trials were performed under fed conditions and dosing is recommended with food [see Dosage and Administration (2)].
+Food increased the extent of absorption of rufinamide in healthy volunteers by 34% and increased peak exposure by 56% after a single dose of 400 mg tablet, although the Tmax was not elevated [see Dosage and Administration (2.2)].

 Only a small fraction of rufinamide (34%) is bound to human serum proteins, predominantly to albumin (27%), giving little risk of displacement drug-drug interactions.
 Rufinamide was evenly distributed between erythrocytes and plasma.
 The apparent volume of distribution is dependent upon dose and varies with body surface area.
-The apparent volume of distribution was about 50 L at 3200 mg/day.
+The apparent volume of distribution was about 50 L at 3200 mg per day.

 Rufinamide is extensively metabolized but has no active metabolites.
 Following a radiolabeled dose of rufinamide, less than 2% of the dose was recovered unchanged in urine.
 The primary biotransformation pathway is carboxylesterase(s) mediated hydrolysis of the carboxamide group to the acid derivative CGP 47292.
 A few minor additional metabolites were detected in urine, which appeared to be acyl-glucuronides of CGP 47292.
 There is no involvement of oxidizing cytochrome P450 enzymes or glutathione in the biotransformation process.